Cirkit Designer Logo

 Pin Configuration and Descriptions

-The Arduino ONU DC-DC converter has the following pin configuration:
+The Convertidor Voltaje DC-DC has the following pin configuration:

 Pin Name Description

-VIN Input voltage pin (connect to the DC power source)
+VIN Input voltage pin.
+Connect the DC power source to this pin.

-VOUT Output voltage pin (connect to the load)
+VOUT Output voltage pin.
+Provides the regulated DC voltage to the load.

-ADJ Adjustment pin (used to set the output voltage)
+ADJ Adjustment pin.
+Used to set the output voltage by connecting an external resistor.

 Usage Instructions